tag1consulting/goose/src/docs/goose-book/src/logging/requests.md

 # Request Log

-Goose can optionally log details about all load test requests to a file.
-To enable, add the `--request-log request.log` command line option, where `request.log` is either a relative or absolute path of the log file to create.
+Goose can optionally log details about all the requests made during the load test to a file.
+This log file contains the running metrics Goose generates as the load test runs.
+To enable, add the `--request-log <request.log>` command line option, where `<request.log>` is either a relative or absolute path of the log file to create.
 Any existing file that may already exist will be overwritten.

-If `--request-body` is enabled, the request log will also include the entire body of any client requests.
+If `--request-body` is also enabled, the request log will include the entire body of any client requests.

-When operating in Gaggle-mode, the `--request-log` option can only be enabled on the Worker processes, configuring Goose to spread out the overhead of writing logs.
+Logs include the entire [`GooseRequestMetric`](https://docs.rs/goose/*/goose/metrics/struct.GooseRequestMetric.html) object which also includes the entire [`GooseRawRequest`](https://docs.rs/goose/*/goose/metrics/struct.GooseRawRequest.html) object, both created for all client requests.

+## Log Format

 By default, logs are written in JSON Lines format.
 For example (in this case with `--request-body` also enabled):